iTwenty/personal-website/content/posts/04-swift-collections/index.md

 - [Swift source code](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core) - Swift stdlib is surprisingly well commented and readable.

 ---
-[^compiler_crash]: In my testing, I found that conforming to MutableCollection without making subscript settable did not throw any compile time errors, but caused the Swift compiler itself to crash.
-I plan to file this on bugs.swift.org.

 [^time_complexity_constraints]: I wonder if there's any compiler that can enforce runtime complexity at compile time... 🤔

 [^replaceSubrange_bug]: A [bug](https://bugs.swift.org/browse/SR-6501) in Swift compiler enables us to conform to RangeReplaceableCollection without implementing any methods.
-This causes no compile time errors, but causes an infinite recursion loop at runtime.
+This causes no compile time errors, but an infinite loop at runtime.
 This issue has been [fixed and merged](https://github.com/apple/swift/pull/38950).
-Next public release of Swift should fix this bug.
+Next public release of Swift will likely include this fix.